-GENERAL: Software support for the System/370 Models 125 through 195 is basically the same as that provided for the System/360, plus an Extended Control (EC) or virtual mode of operation for Models 125, 135, 145, 155-II, 158, 165-II, and 168 that utilizes the Dynamic Address Translation (DAT) hardware feature, and a multiprocessing capability for the 158 MP and 168 MP systems operating in EC mode.
+GENERAL: Software support for the System/370 Models 115 through 195 can be basically the same as that provided for the System/360.
+Alternatively, Models 115, 125, 135, 145, 155-II, 158, 165-II, and 168 can operate in an Extended Control (EC) or virtual mode that utilizes Dynamic Address Translation (DAT) hardware features, and a multiprocessing capability is supported for the 158 MP and 168 MP systems operating in EC mode.

-In Basic Control (BC) or real mode, either the Disk Operating System (DOS) or the Operating System (OS) can be used.
+In Basic Control (BC) or real mode, either the Disk Operating System (DOS) or the Operating System (OS) can be used, as on the System/360.
 Two versions of OS support are provided: Multiprogramming with a Fixed Number of Tasks (MFT) and Multiprogramming with a Variable Number of Tasks (MVT).
-The virtual-mode counterparts of these systems are Disk Operating System/Virtual Storage (DOS/VS), the Virtual Storage I option of the Operating System (OS/VS1 or VS1), and the Virtual Storage 2 option of >
+The newer, virtual-mode counterparts of these systems are the Disk Operating System/Virtual Storage (DOS/VS), the Virtual Storage 1 option of the Operating System (OS/VS1 or VS1), and the Virtual Storage 2 option of the Operating System (OS/VS2 or VS2), respectively.
+VS2 Release 2 goes a step further and includes support for either tightly coupled or loosely coupled multiprocessing networks.